TrueLayer/truelayer-dotnet/README.md

 The official [TrueLayer](https://truelayer.com) .NET client provides convenient access to TrueLayer APIs from applications built with .NET.

-The library currently supports .NET Standard 2.1, .NET 9.0 and .NET 8.0.
+The library currently supports .NET 9.0 and .NET 8.0.

 ## Installation